algosup/2023-2024-project-2-x86-retrogaming-team-3/documents/qualityAssurance/testPlan.md

 Each test case will be created on GitHub issues with the label "Test Case". <br>
 The QA's and the people in charge of the feature will be set as assignees. <br>
 A template for those tickets has been created and is stored in [testCase.yml](../../.github/ISSUE_TEMPLATE/testCase.yml). <br>
+About the steps to reproduce, "launch the game" means launch DOSBox, run the executable file for the Pac-Man game on DOSBox and click on the single player button on the main menu. <br>

 ### g.
 Bug reports